harvardartmuseums/api-docs/technique.md

 ## Get Techniques

-'GET /technique' will get list of techniques used to make items in the collection..
+`GET /technique` will get list of techniques used to make items in the collection..

 Include one or more of the following parameters to filter the items.